By Navendra Seoraj

 Several international stakeholders, after recognising that Guyana’s institutional capacity to manage and oversee the oil and gas sector is limited, have encouraged the government to enhance its capacity in order to properly inherit the potential direct and indirect opportunities.

-“It will not only provide training for Guyanese, but for human resource in the oil and gas sector across the region,” said President, Dr. Irfaan Ali, during his address at the 25th annual award ceremony of the Guyana Manufacturing and Services Association (GMSA), held at State House compound, on Thursday.
+“It [the institute] will not only provide training for Guyanese, but for human resource in the oil and gas sector across the region,” President Dr. Irfaan Ali, had said during his address at the 25th annual award ceremony of the Guyana Manufacturing and Services Association (GMSA).

-Guyanese-owned company, TOTALTEC Oilfield Services, has already announced that it will be injecting US$2.4 million (over G$516 million) into its International Petroleum and Maritime Academy (IPMA) to improve its capacity, amidst Guyana’s growing oil-and-gas sector
+Guyanese-owned company, TOTALTEC Oilfield Services, has announced too that it will be injecting US$2.4 million (over G$516 million) into its International Petroleum and Maritime Academy (IPMA) to improve its capacity, amidst Guyana’s growing oil-and-gas sector.